Cups and Gates I: Cohomology invariants and logical quantum operations: Gates from Cup Products

 \begin{theorem}[Conditional; Poly-distance and constant-rate family with gate at level~$\Lambda$] Let $\{C({}_{\ell}X,\Zn{2})\}_\ell$ be a family of classical codes with constant rate and with distance and dual distance in $\op{poly}(\ell).$ Define the property: \begin{itemize} \item[$(\star)$] For each $\ell$, $C({}_{\ell}X,\Zn{2})$ is equipped with pre-orientation satisfying the conditions of \cref{prop:integrated-leibniz-conditions} In addition, assume that the integrated $\Lambda$-fold cup product map is nontrivial on each classical complex. \end{itemize}

 Consider the quantum code given by $\Lambda$ copies of the $\Lambda$-fold tensor product $C({}_{\ell}X,\Zn{2})^{\otimes \Lambda}$.
 Conditional on property $(\star)$, \begin{enumerate} \item The copy-cup unitary $U_{\cup, \Lambda}$ implements a logical operator on the $\Lambda^\text{th}$ level of the Clifford hierarchy on this code. \item This unitary can be implemented with a circuit $\gate_{\cup, \Lambda}$ which has of depth depending only on~$\Lambda$. \end{enumerate} Once $\Lambda$ is fixed, we obtain a quantum LDPC code family indexed by $\ell$ of constant rate and poly-distance, see \cite{product_code_distance}.
-Furthermore, the circuit depth of the copy-cup circuit $\gate_{\cup, \Lambda}$ is constant with respect to the code size and thus trivially fault-tolerant. \end{theorem}
+Furthermore, the circuit depth of the copy-cup circuit $\gate_{\cup, \Lambda}$ is constant with respect to the code size and thus trivially fault-tolerant. \end{theorem} We conjecture that condition $(\star)$ can be satisfied.
 One should be able to also use iterated balanced products of Abelian codes as long as the group action preserves pre-orientation and the integral.
 For example, one can consider the balanced products of Sipser--Spielman codes.